 Notes

-1 This is a compilation of the Public Notaries Act 1979 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 8 May 2009 of the Public Notaries Act 1979 and includes the amendments made by the other written laws referred to in the following table.
 The table also contains information about any reprint.

 Compilation table